TinkerTools/tinker9/doc/manual/m/install/tinkergpu.rst

 Please refer to **create_build** for creating build directories.

 We strongly discourage compiling Tinker GPU object files within the source code directory.
-A few options are necessary to be passed to the `make` command, therefore, we recommend you write and keep a shell script in every build directory to replace the general `make` command.
+A few options are necessary for the `make` command, therefore, we recommend you write and keep a shell script in every build directory to replace the general `make` command.

 Some examples are given below.